Microchip Technology Incorporated (NASDAQ:MCHP) Shares Bought by Norinchukin Bank The

 A number of other hedge funds also recently bought and sold shares of MCHP.
 Jacobi Capital Management LLC raised its stake in Microchip Technology by 18,027.4% during the second quarter.
 Jacobi Capital Management LLC now owns 47,675 shares of the semiconductor company’s stock valued at $28,000 after buying an additional 47,412 shares in the last quarter.
 Lloyd Advisory Services LLC. bought a new position in Microchip Technology in the 3rd quarter worth approximately $30,000.
 Keebeck Wealth Management LLC bought a new position in Microchip Technology in the 2nd quarter worth approximately $47,000.
 Shine Investment Advisory Services Inc. grew its holdings in Microchip Technology by 70.2% in the 2nd quarter.
 Shine Investment Advisory Services Inc. now owns 468 shares of the semiconductor company’s stock worth $49,000 after buying an additional 193 shares in the last quarter.
 Finally, Price Wealth LLC grew its holdings in Microchip Technology by 851.9% in the 3rd quarter.
 Price Wealth LLC now owns 514 shares of the semiconductor company’s stock worth $53,000 after buying an additional 460 shares in the last quarter.
 98.20% of the stock is currently owned by institutional investors.

 Microchip Technology (NASDAQ:MCHP) last issued its quarterly earnings results on Thursday, November 5th.
 The semiconductor company reported $1.56 earnings per share for the quarter, beating analysts’ consensus estimates of $1.43 by $0.13.
+The business had revenue of $1.31 billion during the quarter, compared to analyst estimates of $1.26 billion.
 Microchip Technology had a net margin of 12.23% and a return on equity of 24.31%.
-The business had revenue of $1.31 billion during the quarter, compared to analyst estimates of $1.26 billion.
+Microchip Technology’s revenue for the quarter was down 2.1% compared to the same quarter last year.
 During the same quarter last year, the business posted $1.43 earnings per share.
-Microchip Technology’s revenue for the quarter was down 2.1% compared to the same quarter last year.
-On average, sell-side analysts expect that Microchip Technology Incorporated will post 5.38 EPS for the current year.
+On average, analysts forecast that Microchip Technology Incorporated will post 5.38 earnings per share for the current year.

 The firm also recently announced a quarterly dividend, which will be paid on Friday, December 4th.
 Shareholders of record on Friday, November 20th will be issued a dividend of $0.3685 per share.
 This represents a $1.47 dividend on an annualized basis and a yield of 1.10%.
 The ex-dividend date is Thursday, November 19th.
 This is a positive change from Microchip Technology’s previous quarterly dividend of $0.37.
 Microchip Technology’s payout ratio is currently 28.38%.